Jitesh117/jitesh117.github.io/content/musings/do-we-really-know-ourselves.md

 What I've noticed though, is that the most genuine connections I made were not because of their work but how they carried themselves, their nature, personality and such.

-As I think more about this, it makes me feel a bit unsettling that I have been consumed by my professional life too much that I've neglected my own self altogether.
+As I think more about this, it makes me feel a bit unsettled that I have been consumed by my professional life too much that I've neglected my own self altogether.

 Yet this discomfort feels like a new beginning for me.
 There are so many facets in me just waiting to get discovered.

 Starting now, I'm on a journey to explore myself.
 I'm open to whatever comes my way.
-I don't know where I'll end up, but wherever it is, it'll be more true to who I really am than where I've been."
+I don't know where I'll end up, but wherever it is, it'll be more true to who I really am than where I've been.